-If FAD is suspected in the area, take necessary steps to prevent non-essential access to the feedyard:
+If an FAD is suspected in the area, take necessary steps to prevent non-essential access to the facility:

-- Establish one access point to minimize the introduction, and mitigate the spread of disease - Designate an entrance/exit that is on or near a level surface with access to a water source for cleaning and disinfection. - Lock all gates and secure/block access points to prevent people, vehicles, and equipment from unauthorized entry into or departure from the feedyard
+- Establish one access point to minimize the introduction, and mitigate the spread of disease - Designate an entrance/exit that is on or near a level surface with access to a water source for cleaning and disinfection.

+• Lock all doors and secure/block access points to prevent people, vehicles, and equipment from unauthorized entry into or departure from the facility

 Vector control can play an important role in the prevention of the spread of disease on or off the facility in the event of an outbreak of a vector transmitted FAD.
-The most effective way to prevent vectors from transmitting disease to or from cattle, personnel, or pets is to follow a comprehensive routine vector control program.
+The most effective way to prevent vectors from transmitting disease to or from pigs or personnel is to follow a comprehensive routine vector control program.